LeoWorley/voting-game/PLANNING.md

     4. Updates the user's `status` to `'eliminated'`.
     5. Stores the eliminated user's ID in the current `VotingSession`.
     6. Creates a new `VotingSession` for the following week, marking it as `isActive: true`.

+---

+## Future Considerations and Plan Maintenance

+This document is a living guide.
+Any new technical considerations, optimizations, or ideas that arise during development and are not immediately implemented should be recorded in this section for future reference.

+-   **Database Optimization:** Add indexes to frequently queried fields (e.g., `clerkId` on `User`, `sessionId` on `Vote`) to improve performance.
+-   **Voting Constraints:** Ensure vote uniqueness.
+A `voterId` can only submit one 2-point vote and one 1-point vote per `sessionId`.
+This must be handled in the application logic.